MichaelBell/tt05-spi-peripheral/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg)

+# SPI Peripheral

+This project implements a (Q)SPI device that implements:
+- 8 bytes of RAM
+- A ring oscillator that works as a simple random source
+- A ROM to plug into an RP2040

+More details to follow.

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.